Hussein-Diab/Garbage-Classifier-AI-Model/README.md

 # Garbage Classification — Deep Learning Model

 A real-time garbage classification system built with TensorFlow/Keras and OpenCV.
 Point your webcam at a piece of trash, press **S** to scan, and the model identifies the material type within 3 seconds.
-This project was wroked on as part of Artificial Intelligence course at Antonine University.
+This project was worked on as part of Artificial Intelligence course at Antonine University.

 ---